Tete Morente: Career

 Born in La Línea de la Concepción, Cádiz, Andalusia, Morente joined Atlético Madrid's youth setup on 18 January 2014, after stints at AD Taraguilla and Atlético Zabal.
 He made his senior debut with the C-team on 2 April 2015, starting in a 4–1 Tercera División away loss against Internacional de Madrid CF.

 Morente scored his first senior goal on 19 April 2015, netting the equalizer in a 2–1 home win against rivals Real Madrid C. He was promoted to the reserves ahead of the 2015–16 season, with the side now in the fourth tier.

 On 31 August 2016, Morente signed a one-year deal with Segunda División B club CD Atlético Baleares.
 The following 9 July, he agreed to a four-year contract with Gimnàstic de Tarragona in Segunda División.

 Morente made his professional debut on 20 August 2017, coming on as a late substitute for Juan Delgado in a 1–0 home loss against UD Almería.
 He scored his first professional goal the following 4 March, netting the opener in a 2–1 home loss against CD Tenerife.

 On 25 January 2019, Morente was loaned to fellow second division side CD Lugo for six months.
 On 30 June, after avoiding relegation, he was bought by the Galicians due to an obligatory clause on his contract; he signed a permanent deal until 2022.

 On 30 January 2020, Morente signed a one-and-a-half-year contract with Málaga CF, still in the second division.
 On 16 September, he agreed to a four-year deal with Elche CF, newly-promoted to La Liga.

+Morente made his debut in the main category of Spanish football on 26 September 2020, starting in a 3–0 home loss to Real Sociedad.
+He scored his first goal in the division on 18 October, netting the club's second in a 2–0 away win over Deportivo Alavés.

+On 19 June 2024, Morente moved abroad for the first time in his career, signing a three-year contract with US Lecce in the Italian Serie A.